Sunday, November 14, 2010

 We also now have online registration to make things easy (see above) however if you want to save a couple $ you can do it by USPS.

 Race Cell Number:

-Mail Registration information and $60 check ($45 for the Poker Ride) to:
+Mail Registration information and check to:

 Triple D Race c/o Lance Andre

 1735 Eden Lane

 Dubuque, IA 52001-4027